A Guide to Psychology and its Practice

 As a person is trying to deal with all these issues, please advise on how to maintain the rest of his or her life.
 For example, since I am thinking non-stop about each appointment, my home life and career is suffering horribly.
 How does a person find balance, yet, still move toward feeling better?

 But if you approach psychotherapy with joy in your heart because you have finally begun the process of true healing, then you can think about your treatment without anxiety.
 You will be thinking about it all the time, yes, but you will be thinking about connections.
 How are your experiences connected to your emotions?
 How is the present connected to the past?
-It will be a process of joyful discovery—punctuated with moments of pain and sorrow, of course—but with faith and hope in the process you will find the balance between ordinary, daily experiences and your emotional reactions to those experiences.
+It will be a process of joyful discovery—punctuated with moments of pain and sorrow, of course—but with faith and hope in the process you will find the balance between ordinary, daily experiences and healthy emotional reactions to those experiences.

 Back to the list of questions